rpuntaie/dotfiles/readme.rst

 To enable automatic syncing::

-  systemctl --user enable mailsync.timer --now
+  systemctl --user enable --now mailsync.timer

 else manually in mutt with ``gm`` or on CLI::

-  gm
+  gm  # or mw

 A `Maildir <https://wiki2.dovecot.org/MailboxFormat>`__ ``mailbox`` is a directory with `{cur,new,tmp}/<messagefiles>` as text files.